DrevilYT/LocalWebHosting/README.md

 # LocalWebHosting
-Host a website locally or publicly, from a computer.
+Host a website locally or publicly, from a Windows computer.
 This template uses node.js to host the server.

 # Included in Template
 - A plain website (example: https://drev.evils.in/LocalWebHosting)